Child-led learning for curious kids and connected parents.

 has a fever, has green mucus from their nose, has chicken pox, has diarrhea, has a rash, has a significant cough, or is feeling a bit unwell, clingy and cranky

-Your child arrives and is warmly greeted in a way that makes your child feel comfortable – maybe a handshake, a wave, or perhaps your child brings an item to show her.
-The child places their water bottle on the bench and watches their friends arriving.
+Your child arrives and is warmly greeted in a way that makes your child feel comfortable – maybe a handshake, a wave, or perhaps your child brings an item to show Rose.
+Your child places their water bottle on the bench and watches their friends arriving.

 Some of the older children help to prepare snack.
 We spread crackers, slice bananas and make orange juice.
 Then we set the table and everyone is invited to join for a group snack time.